valdisiljuconoks/optimizely-advanced-contentarea/README.md

 ### Modify Block Start Element
-If there is requirement to modify start element tag for the block (i.e. [add `id` attribute to element](http://blog.tech-fellow.net/2015/09/07/create-episerver-site-menu-out-of-block-driven-content/)) you can inherit from this Bootstrap `ContentAreaRenderer` and set element start tag renderer callback:
+If there is a requirement to modify start element tag for the block (i.e. add `id` attribute to element as shown in this [blog post](http://blog.tech-fellow.net/2015/09/07/create-episerver-site-menu-out-of-block-driven-content/)) you can inherit from built-in bootstrap renderer (`ContentAreaRenderer`) and set element start tag modification callback:

 ```csharp
 [ModuleDependency(typeof (SwapRendererInitModule))]